-Created to highlight the scholarly work of the nation's leading IP academics, our Distinguished Professor Presentation Series has been well received.
-These short, usually lunchtime events, draw attendees from the Chicago academic community, as well as local practitioners.
+Created to highlight the scholarly work of the nation's leading IP academics, our Distinguished IP Scholar Series brings the latest scholarly topics to the Chicago community.

-Our Distinguished Alumni Presentations were developed to highlight the success and accomplishments of our graduates, as well as to educate students and practitioners on all aspects of intellectual property law and practice.
+Our Distinguished Alumni Presentation Series highlight the success and accomplishments of our graduates and educate students and practitioners on all aspects of intellectual property law and practice.

 Howard T. Markey Distinguished Lecture in Patent Law

 This occasional lecture, created for one of the leaders in patent law jurisprudence, features a nationally known figure in the intellectual property law legal community.
 The first Markey lecturer, in 2000, was then Secretary of Commerce (and John Marshall alum) William M. Daley.
 The topic was "Electronic Commerce and Intellectual Property Law".